 Park said she often sees how the connections between the summit’s topics of diversity, inclusion, and well-being affect Mason’s students.
 “When I see patients, it’s not like I see them in a vacuum.
 There are a lot of pieces that are related to diversity and inclusion that are affecting their health – anxiety and depression about stress they’re facing from their concerns and worries as minorities.
 That affects their well-being, both physically and mentally.”

-James Slattery, a Mason parent whose daughter is a senior majoring in Education – and they both highly value diversity, inclusion, and well-being, he said.
+James Slattery, a Mason parent whose daughter is majoring in Education – and they both highly value diversity, inclusion, and well-being, he said.
 Slattery decided to devote the day to participating to explore more.
 “It’s a learning experience for me,” he said.
 “And I wonder: What are the standards?
 How do you measure success?
 What are your metrics to know we have achieved a result that actually improves diversity, inclusion, or well-being?”

-Slattery says he wants to make Mason a destination for everyone who wants to learn more about the issues the summit highlighted.
+Slattery said he wants to make Mason a destination for everyone who wants to learn more about the issues the summit highlighted.
 He suggested hosting related events on a regular basis at Mason: “Bring events to campus where people can see how fun and inviting it can be to experience diversity, inclusion, and well-being.”

 The summit can lead to great work happening in diversity, inclusion, and well-being in the future, said Park.
 “We definitely have the groundwork here at Mason,” she said.
 “It’s now a matter of building on that foundation with actionable items for the future.
 I’m really hoping that what we’re discussing at this summit will become ubiquitous in our work and relationships at Mason.”